 If you feel your proposal doesn't need planning permission, you may start works.
 However, if you carry out works which are not permitted development without necessary consent, you may need to apply for planning permission retrospectively or to remove or alter the works.

 Responsibility for the maintenance of most public highways, including any pavement or verge, in East Devon is the responsibility of the Highways Department at Devon County Council.
-Major highways (trunk roads and Motorways), including any pavement or verge, within East Devon are the responsibility of the Highways Agency.
+Major highways (trunk roads and Motorways), including any pavement or verges are the responsibility of the Highways Agency.

 To assist our planners in making decisions on planning applications, as well as to assist people submitting applications, the Devon County Council's Highways department has produced some advice.
 Statutory Highways advice.